Join Ina Saltz for an in-depth discussion in this video Type families: Widths, weights, and slopes, part of Foundations of Typography.

 There are other mega families like Chronicle, which has more than a hundred family members, a vast selection of related members stemming from a common parent.
 Here are some of the many members in the Chronicle type family, and here are a selection of different weights within that family.
 Most type families offer a minimum of uppercase and lowercase letter forms and a set of numbers and punctuation in regular and bold weights, and in italic, in regular and bold weights.

 If you have wondered where we got the terms lowercase and uppercase?
 The names come from the drawers of the case were type was stored in the days when type was made from metal or wood.
 One of the characteristics that can vary within a type family is weight.
-Some typefaces have an enormous range of Weights and while there were no consistent meaning conventions in the Typographic world, it's usually pretty easy to guess from looking at the full name of a font what its weight is.
+Some typefaces have an enormous range of Weights and while there were no consistent naming conventions in the Typographic world, it's usually pretty easy to guess from looking at the full name of a font what its weight is.
 For example, Extra Light, Roman, Semi Bold, Bold, and Black.

 The second characteristic of different family members within one typeface is Width.
 Again, the names are pretty easy to understand just by looking at them.
 Terms like Ultra-Condensed, Condensed, Roman, and Extended.
 The third characteristic that can vary within a family is Slope, depending on the typeface Slope can refer to an Italic version or an Oblique version.
 Oblique, which you see here, is simply a slanted version of the Roman.